Jaime-DA/Jaime-DA/README.md

-👋 Hi, I’m @Jaime
+- 👋 Hi, I’m @Jaime
-🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science, Python and Machile Learning.
-💞️ I’m looking to collaborate on ...
+- 📫 You can find me in my LinkedIn: https://www.linkedin.com/in/jaime-melero-04a22194/?originalSubdomain=es
-📫 How to reach me
+- You can find my work here: